ray5273/comentario/docs/content/installation/migration/comentario-2.x.en.md

 ### 4. Appoint a superuser

-The 3.x Comentario version introduces the concept of *superuser*: it's essentially an instance admin.
+The 3.x Comentario version introduces the concept of [superuser](/kb/permissions/superuser): it's essentially an instance admin.
 Only superusers can manage (edit, ban, delete) other users and change configuration parameters.
 You'll definitely need at least one for your installation.

 There are the following four ways to become a superuser: